hoanghuydang/private-link-config/README.md

 + Observe Network Watcher Topology for the region and resource group all of your stuff is in.
 + Observe the Key Vault and Storage Account Private Endpoints are there
 + Login to “windows-vm” and check the IP addresses of your Key Vault and Storage Account instances.
-They should be private addresses, indicating the resources have been probably integrated into private VNet:
++ They should be private addresses, indicating the resources have been probably integrated into private VNet:

-Possible causes for this are your resources and VM are actually in different Virtual Networks, or something is just not setup right

-The good news is, you don’t need to fix this for the rest of the lab, we are just trying to lock down the environment.
-However, if you want to fix it, you can try deleting the Private Endpoints/config and trying again

 ***Step 1: Disable Public Access In Key Vaults & Allow trusted MS services to bypass this firewall***
 ![image](https://github.com/hoanghuydang/private-link-config/assets/127445164/55f37d2a-272f-42e4-b47d-b496cddc9c9b)